Kinematic study of the Orion Complex: Analysing the young stellar clusters from big and small structures: Likely Close Encounters in the OB1 association

 We also analysed the OBP region, which is considered the richest environment in terms of cluster population.
-As it was proposed by~\citet{kounkel:2020_supernova,swiggum:2021, foley:2023}, the Orion Belt could be the epicentre of an expansion process, probably triggered by a supernova event.
-This behaviour is shown in Figure~\ref{fig:cluster_mergings} (bottom-left panel) using the 3D spatial evolution, where most groups clearly show a radial motion if we perform a rectilinear motion for the next 10 Myr.
-However, our analysis also indicates that the trajectory followed by OBP-far, the only cluster with no radial motion, has an approximation to OBP-b and OBP-d, expecting to reach the closest encounters in 2.43 and 1.03 Myr with centroid separation at 34.32$\pm$14.53 and 17.28$\pm$8.11 pc, respectively, as seen Figure~\ref{fig:cluster_mergings} (bottom-right panel).
+As it was proposed by~\citet{kounkel:2020_supernova}, \citet{swiggum:2021}, and \citet{foley:2023}, the Orion Belt could be the epicentre of an expansion process, probably triggered by a supernova event.
+This behaviour is shown in Figure~\ref{fig:cluster_mergings} (case B) using the 3D spatial evolution, where most groups clearly show a radial motion if we perform a rectilinear motion for the next 10 Myr.
+However, our analysis also indicates that the trajectory followed by OBP-far, the only cluster with no radial motion, has an approximation to OBP-b and OBP-d, expecting to reach the closest encounters in 2.43 and 1.03 Myr with centroid separation at 34.32$\pm$14.53 and 17.28$\pm$8.11 pc, respectively, as seen in Figure~\ref{fig:cluster_mergings} (bottom panel).